Chapter 24 : Rose's Plan.

 Sorry I didn’t reply sooner.
 I’ve been giving your request a lot of thought and my decision is that, yes, you can borrow the Cloak, but there are some conditions!

 Firstly, I want you to be sure and take good care of it.
-You know how important it is to me, not just for its sentimental value, but also for my job.
+You know how important it is to me, not just because of its sentimental value, but also for my job.
 It’s been invaluable more often than I could possibly tell you, so I don’t think I need to stress what a loss it would be to me.

 Secondly, I don’t want you taking unnecessary risks.
 This is one of the reasons I’ve decided you can use the Cloak in the first place.
 I’d rather you had its protection if you get into any difficult situations.
 I don’t think you will.
 As I’ve already said, I really doubt this person is any great threat.
 I’ve a number of reasons for feeling this way, not least that if they’d intended to harm you, I suspect they would have tried by now.
 However, I’ve been wrong before and I really don’t want you taking that to heart too much.
 If the person you face is much older than James, then I don’t want you taking them on personally.
 Remain beneath the Cloak and go and get a teacher.
 Something I should have done a few times, I can tell you!